-It is recommended that City Council approve the adoption of Ordinance 2015-05, Cross-Connection Program and scheduled a second reading for February 3, 2015.
+It is recommended that City Council approve the adoption of Ordinance 2015-05, Cross-Connection Program on Second Reading.

 Background/Information:

 For over thirty years, the United States Environmental Protection Agency (US-EPA) has identified health risk related to potential contamination to the potable water system.
 Based on these concerns, Building Codes began requiring backflow prevention systems during the 1980's including in Mount Dora.
 State and local governments were slow to develop corresponding backflow prevention programs to monitor the reliability of individual units.
 With the advent of reclaimed water usage, the State of Florida began to implement a much more stringent program.